realmagicgreen/magicgreen-gridsome/content/about/about-us.md

 ---
 title: About us
-subtitle: "working towards a necessary future."
+subtitle: "Working towards a necessary future."
+description: "We are a network of communication professionals.
+We feel the need to make something meaningful and necessary, to push the world towards the right direction." # max 160 digits cos dunno how to trim it, yet...
 date: 2018-05-01
 published: true
-category: solutions
-tags:
 cover_image: ./images/about-us/about-us.jpg
-description: "We are a network of communication professionals.
-We feel the need to make something meaningful and necessary, to push the world towards the right direction." # max 160 digits cos dunno how to trim it, yet...
 photography: Rokma # put here photographer name
 ---